 Agree to standardized reporting requirements and outcome measurements as defined by Grey Muzzle

-Be willing and able to complete quarterly updates, which include:
+Be willing and able to complete four quarterly updates

 Grant Timeline